sirbrillig/phpcs-import-detection/README.md

 </ruleset>
 ```

+Despite the name, you can also use the `ignoreUnimportedSymbols` pattern to ignore specific unused imports.

 ## Usage

 Most editors have a phpcs plugin available, but you can also run phpcs manually.
 To run phpcs on a file in your project, just use the command-line as follows (the `-s` causes the sniff code to be shown, which is very important for learning about an error).